-Group G herbicides are inhibitors of the protoporphyringen oxidase (PPO) enzyme.
-There are currently no known populations of weeds resistant to Group G in Australia.
-However, there are 6 weeds with confirmed resistance to Group G herbicides elsewhere in the world and in particular in populations of Amaranthus spp. in the USA.
+Group 14 herbicides are inhibitors of the protoporphyrinogen oxidase (PPO) enzyme.
+There are currently no known populations of weeds resistant to Group 14 in Australia.
+However, there are 6 weeds with confirmed resistant to Group 14 herbicides elsewhere in the world and in particular in populations of Amaranthus spp. in the USA.

-The increased use of Group G herbicides as stand-alone herbicides in Australia is likely to increase the risk of resistant populations developing.
-The use of Group G herbicides in co-formulations or as tank mixtures in-crop or on fallows has a lower risk of resistant populations developing.
+The increased use of Group 14 herbicides as stand-alone herbicides in Australia is likely to increase the risk of resistant populations developing.
+The use of Group 14 herbicides in co-formulations or as tank mixtures in-crop or on fallows has a lower risk of resistant populations developing.

-The risk for Group G herbicide resistance is highest where they are used alone, e.g. flumioxazin in cotton or oxyfluorfen as a residual herbicide.
+The risk for Group 14 herbicide resistance is highest where they are used alone, e.g. flumioxazin in cotton or oxyfluorfen as a residual herbicide.

 * This product contains more than one active constituent

 List of chemical families, approved active constituents and, in parenthesis, the trade name of the first registered product or successor.
 Refer to the APVMA website (www.apvma.gov.au) to obtain a complete list of registered products from the PUBCRIS database.